DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-The age and condition of the house drive everything.
-A tired but sound home just needs cosmetic work, while a neglected property may need a full rewire, new plumbing, roof repairs and damp treatment before you even reach the fun bits.
-The number of bathrooms and the kitchen spec are big swings, and moving walls or adding an extension adds another layer.
-Location changes labour rates, and the quality of finish you choose, from budget to high end, can double the figure on the same house.
-That is why two renovations of the same size can land so far apart.
+The age and condition of the house drive most of the difference.
+A tired but structurally sound home mainly needs cosmetic work, while a neglected property may need a full rewire, new plumbing, roof repairs and damp treatment before you even reach the parts you actually chose, the kitchen, the bathrooms, the paint.
+The number of bathrooms and the kitchen spec are big swings on their own, and moving walls or adding an extension adds a further layer of design, structural work and building control sign-off.
+Most renovation work is carried out by local independent tradespeople or small building firms rather than large national contractors, so the price you get often reflects one person's or one firm's workload and overheads as much as the job itself.
+Where you live changes labour rates too, with jobs generally costing more in and around the bigger cities than elsewhere in the country.
+On top of all that, the quality of finish you choose, from budget materials to a high-end specification, can move the figure a long way on a house that is otherwise identical in size.
+That combination, condition, layout changes, location and finish, is why two renovations of the same square footage can land so far apart.

 How to pay less

-• Prioritise the structural and hidden work first, wiring, roof and damp, then spread the cosmetic finishes over time as budget allows.
+- Prioritise the structural and hidden work first, wiring, roof and damp, then spread the cosmetic finishes over time as budget allows rather than trying to do everything at once.

-• Get separate quotes for the big trades rather than handing everything to one contractor, and compare them against the real prices below.
+- Get separate quotes for the big trades rather than handing everything to one contractor, and compare them against the real prices below so you know if a number is out of line.

-• Keep plumbing and the kitchen in their existing positions where you can, since moving services is one of the costliest changes.
+- Keep plumbing and the kitchen in their existing positions where you can, since moving services under floors and through walls is one of the costliest changes on any renovation.

-• Buy fittings, tiles and paint yourself in sales rather than paying a supply markup, and agree a fixed price for labour up front.
+- Buy fittings, tiles and paint yourself in sales rather than paying a supply markup, and agree a fixed price for labour up front so extras get discussed before they happen, not billed after.

 Common questions